The Miranda Standard Environment

 > fst (a,b) = a

-getenv\' looks up a string in the user
+getenv\' looks up a string in the users UNIX environment.
+Example

 getenv "HOME"